Zello Android User's Guide

 Managing blocked or trusted users, Admins and Mods

-Sending channel alerts
+Sending and receiving channel alerts

 As an owner or admin in a channel, you can send out channel alerts with optional text to inform subscribers about current topics being discussed or upcoming events on the channel.
 To send a channel alert:

-Receiving channel alerts
+Opt-in to receive channel alerts

 Deleting a channel from Channels list

-To delete a channel you are currently subscribed to, press and hold the channel name until the pop-up appears and then tap “Delete channel”
+To delete a channel you are currently subscribed to, press and hold the channel name until the pop-up appears and then tap Delete channel.